autamus/spack-build-cache/README.md

 > Will it work?

-I don't know, but let's find out!
+Probably not, but trying anyway.